anand0906/Angular/Angular/README.md

 <p>You can use the Angular CLI to create projects, generate application and library code, and perform a variety of ongoing development tasks such as testing, bundling, and deployment.</p>
 <p>To install the Angular CLI, open a terminal window and run the following command:</p>
 <code>npm install -g @angular/cli</code>
-<p>To Check whether angular is installed or not , run the following command</p>
+<p>To Check whether angular is installed or not, run the following command</p>
 <code>ng version</code>